JaisinhBhosale9712/sidestreamapp/README.md

 5.)
 Operator can undo the action by clicking undo on top.
 6.)
 Operator can view intersection data by clicking intersection.
 7.)
 Operator can Logout by clicking logout on top right.
+8.)
+An undo all feature is also written on the backend, but not yet implemented on the frontend due to time constraint.